roberto-viviani/lm-markdown/docs/Handbook/PrepareRAG.md

 After processing the markdown file, it can be opened, inspected, and edited.
 Calling `markdown_rag` on an edited document again will not overwrite summaries and questions.
 To have the language model re-create a summary or a question, delete the summary or questions section in the metadata and run `markdown_rag` again.

 NOTE:
     The `markdown_rag` function will recompute summaries and questions if the text under one heading is changed.
-If you do not want summaries or questions to be recomputed after having changed the text under a heading, add the property `~freeze = True` to the metadata of the heading.
+If you do not want summaries or questions to be recomputed after having changed the text under a heading, add the property `frozen = True` to the metadata of the heading.
 Note that now, all RAG annotations of all subheadings of that heading will be frozen.

 `ScanOpts` allows annotating the document with other properties.
 For example, `titles` adds the running titles of each heading.
 Other annotations that can be specified with `ScanOpts` are implementation steps that are not ususally of interest for manual inspection and editing (see the API section for an exhastive listing).